African American officeholders from the end of the Civil War until before 1900: South Carolina

 During Reconstruction, South Carolina was the only state whose legislature was majority African American.
 Eric Foner says 29 African Americans served in the South Carolina Senate, and 210 African Americans served in the South Carolina House of Representatives.
 In addition, 72 African Americans participated in the 1868 South Carolina Constitutional Convention.
-Many others served in various state or local offices ranging from Lt.
-Governor to justice of the peace.
+Many others served in various state or local offices, ranging from lieutenant governor to justice of the peace.